 Going from vegetarian to vegan was like being under the influence of 8 ounces of beer at all times and then suddenly being alcohol-free.
 There was a short detox period, and then I felt significantly clearer.
 More of the fog had lifted.
 The positive change was more pronounced, and the benefits were greater compared to the first change.

 Going from vegan to raw was like being under the influence of 12-24 ounces of beer at all times and then being suddenly alcohol-free.
 There was a longer, more severe detox period, but afterwards the gains in mental clarity were unmistakable.
 The ongoing degree of improvement was more variable, fluctuating from good to great.
 My body-mind seemed like it went through a major upgrade.
 So this is how my mind is supposed to work?
 Wow!
 What a fog I’ve been living under this whole time!
 I feel so awake and alert!

-I found that weaning myself off of cooked food felt very much like breaking a drug addiction.
+Weaning myself off of cooked food felt like breaking a drug addiction.
 Try going without any cooked food for a couple weeks and see for yourself.
-You’ll quickly realize just how addictive it is when you desperately crave the familiar feelings it induces.
+You’ll see how addictive it is when you desperately crave the familiar feelings it induces.
 If you can break the addiction and keep going, you’ll probably be amazed at how it feels to be free.
 It’s like you were living in a half-drunken daze without even realizing it.
 No wonder you had so much trouble solving certain problems.
 No wonder you were confused about your life.
 You were under the influence the whole time.

 How long did it take?